adobe/cla-bot/.github/CONTRIBUTING.md

 ## Have A Question?

 Start by filing an issue.
-The existing committers on this project work to reach consensus around project direction and issue solutions within issue threads (when appropriate).
+The existing committers on this project work to reach the consensus around project direction and issue solutions within issue threads (when appropriate).

 ## Contributor License Agreement